 Other common symptoms of bronchitis occur coughing with thick green phlegm that can last for up to 90 days, as well as fever, wheezing, difficulty breathing, shortness of breath and fatigue.

-What to do: You should consult a lung specialist who may prescribe medications like analgesics, anti-inflammatories, expectorant or mucolytic cough syrups, and antibiotics.
+How to treat: You should consult a lung specialist who may prescribe medications like analgesics, anti-inflammatories, expectorant or mucolytic cough syrups, and antibiotics.
 Learn about other ways to get rid of phlegm at home.

 4. Bacterial pneumonia